|Our ACES' Program and the Contradictions of your Near and Long Term Interests...|

 Over the course of my lifetime never has the world sent more mixed messages to young people that it does today.
 My response to this as an educator is to provide you with as clear a path forward as possible.
 This is our ACES program.

 The contradiction of the ACES program, on the other hand, is that university admissions criteria continues to, inadvertently, penalize Georgians for the precise skills they have worked hard to master.
-It is so unusual for secondary school applicants to possess the ACES skill set, their admissions process neither looks for it, nor values it and, in some cases has outright rejected our legitimate course codes.
+It is so unusual for undergraduate applicants to possess the ACES skill set, their admissions process neither looks for it, nor values it and, in tha past, has outright rejected our legitimate (TE???) course codes.
 So, to be honest, if your SOLE goal is to simply gain EARLY acceptance to university, you would be better off NOT taking our courses and investing the dozens, if not hundreds, of hours spent on ACES project pursuits in the mastery of mathematics and science questions from your respective textbooks.
 Furthermore, the money you spend on components and our workbooks could be spent on retaining a tutor as so many others are doing.
 Of course I'm not suggesting this, because medium and long term views of your future opportunities, outside of mainstream academia, will be SIGNIFICANTLY advantaged by your unique ACES skill set.